 What Is Rekeying?

 One of the many services a locksmith can perform is rekeying.
 When you need a new set of keys made for your doors, but don’t want to purchase a new set of locks, it’s recommended that a locksmith rekey your house.
 Your locksmith can rekey the locks so that one key works for all doors, or so that they all require different keys.
-In addition, a locksmith can rekey the locks so that one (or more) key works on all the doors, while select keys work only certain locks, like a service entrance door, storage space lock or guest house.
+In addition, a locksmith can rekey the locks so that one (or more) key works on all the doors, while select keys work only on certain locks, like a service entrance door, storage space lock, or guest house.
 New homeowners should get their house re-keyed directly after purchase because the previous owner may still have access to your house.
 If you are worried about someone who may have a key to your home, contact your local locksmith about rekeying today!

 Repairing Damaged Locks

 If one of your locks is damaged, it may be a better idea to have the lock repaired versus buying a new one.
-If you’re unsure about whether to repair or replace, contact your local locksmith.
+If you’re unsure about whether to repair or replace a lock, contact your local locksmith.
 After a short inspection, your locksmith should know whether it’s worth repairing the locks or installing new ones altogether.
 It is possible that a locksmith can easily fix the following problems without needing to install new locks.

-- Broken keys stuck inside of lock
+- Broken keys stuck inside a lock

 - Deadbolt not engaging when turned by a key